32-Year-Old Pitcher – Baltimore Orioles

 Samuel Deduno Contract Information:

-Agreed to a minor league contract with the Twins in November 2012.
+Agreed to a minor league contract with the Orioles in February of 2016.

 To instantly reveal our fantasy analysis of every player – including Samuel Deduno – simply subscribe now.